This guide highlights key tips for staying safe in the NFT and Web3 space.

 Stay vigilant when browsing websites and interacting with others on social media or Discord.
 Avoid clicking on ads, images, or links sent by strangers.

 Never reuse passwords and use a password manager

 We’ve all done it, but reusing the same password across multiple accounts makes you more vulnerable to account compromises.
 A password generator or manager like 1Password or LastPass can make life easier if you’re worried about getting lost in a web of special characters.

 Use Two-Factor Authentication (2FA)

 Enable two-factor authentication with apps like Google Authenticator and Authy, and avoid SMS 2FA where possible since it can be vulnerable to attacks.
 You may also want to consider upgrading to a hardware-based 2FA device for extra security.
-Google Titan, Thesis, and Yubico are some of the options available.
+Google Titan and YubiKey are some of the options available.

 Use a crypto hardware wallet